LogicException/german-federal-states/README.md

 ### FederalStates

-Provides an object of all federal states with language indexed (by ISO-639-1 language code) name.
+Provides an object of all federal states with language indexed (by ISO-639-1 code) name.
 At the moment I've only added the german name of the federal state.
 Feel free to add more languages if needed.

 ```javascript